georgelza/GraphDB_Synthentic_Demographic_Generator/README.md

 I intend to show a couple of things learned, different ways to accomplish what we want, and as always a little off the beaten track of same 101 level examples.

-We will be publishing messages containing complex **JSON** onto **Kafka** topics, the `Families` (which we currently do nothing with), `Children` and `Adults` containing a `Address` tag, this we need to be extracted, we then have the `Adults` topic containing a field called `Cccounts` which is an array or records, something I found very few examples out on the internet actually demostrate.
+We will be publishing messages containing complex **JSON** onto **Kafka** topics, the `Families` (which we currently do nothing with), `Children` and `Adults` containing a `Address` tag, this we need to be extracted, we then have the `Adults` topic containing a field called `Accounts` which is an array or records, something I found very few examples out on the internet actually demostrate.

 See `<project root>/examples` for examples of these payloads.

+    - adults.json
+    - children.json
+    - families.json

 We will be creating various Kafka Connect sink jobs creating our nodes on the inbound data from these topic.
 For this we will consume our topics: `Adults` and `Children` into multiple nodes.